-In response to Victorian Planning Minister Sonya Kilkenny’s disclosure in parliament today that an additional Environmental Effects Statement will need to be prepared, Environment Victoria and ACF Geelong welcomed the decision but maintained that the proposal should have been rejected outright.
+In response to Victorian Planning Minister Sonya Kilkenny’s disclosure in parliament today that an additional Environment Effects Statement will need to be prepared, Environment Victoria and ACF Geelong welcomed the decision but maintained that the proposal should have been rejected outright.

 Environment Victoria CEO Jono La Nauze said: